basttran/qualifyR/README.md

 # qualifyR
 _A shinyApp for qualifying text data, typically with discourse analysis in view._

-A modest and clumsy app that creates a form for assigning small chunks of texts to categories that are defined by the experimenter.
+A modest and clumsy app that creates a form for assigning small chunks of texts to categories which are defined by the experimenter.
-Many improvements can be done, may need to be retought entirely but currently serves my purpose just fine.
+Many improvements can be done, it may need to be retought entirely but currently serves my purpose just fine.

 __Please note the following:__